-Gigya's REST API is the core of Gigya's service.
-On top of the REST API, Gigya offers a set of Server Side SDKs that wrap around the API.
-The Server Side SDKs make it simple to integrate Gigya's service in server applications of various development environments.
+The SAP Customer Data Cloud REST API is at the core of our platform.
+On top of the REST API, SAP Customer Data Cloud offers a set of Server Side SDKs that wrap around the API.
+The Server Side SDKs make it simple to integrate our service in server applications of various development environments.

 Check out our Server Side SDKs documentation and find out if there is an SDK available for your preferred language.
 Otherwise, please continue with this guide and learn how to use our REST API directly.

-Gigya's server-to-server API uses a REST-like interface.
-This means that the API method calls are made over the internet by sending HTTP GET or POST requests to the Gigya REST API server and the response is returned as XML/JSON.
+The SAP Customer Data Cloud server-to-server API uses a REST-like interface.
+This means that the API method calls are made over the internet by sending HTTP GET or POST requests to the SAP Customer Data Cloud REST API server and the response is returned as JSON / JSONP.
+In some cases, the response may also be returned in XML, for backward compatibility.
 Nearly every software development environment provides methods for communicating over HTTP with a REST server.

 - Using Gigya's REST API in compliance with OAuth 2.0